 Pin bones are the little bones that are sometimes in a fish filet.
 They are annoying at the least.

-Remove them with some tweezers and pull them away gently holding the flesh of the fish down (the flesh will be delicate if it's fresh).
+Remove them with some tweezers by pulling them away gently.
 Pull them away in the direction that you think they got in.

 Baked Salmon with Honey Soy Sauce Glaze